afmhenry/vaccine-signup/README.md

 * Clone the repo
 * Go to the folder
 * Replace the dummy info in data.json with yours, make sure to select the right vaccination place, which is saved as a variable in the code for reasons.
-Make sure to update the path of the file in your code, to match your machine.
+* Update the path of the file in your code, to match your machine. [vaccination places](https://github.com/afmhenry/vaccine-signup/blob/main/VACCINE_PLACES.png), ordered 1-9
 * Make it executable(shell script) `chmod u+x vaccine.py` or just execute as normal python file.
 * Execute `./vaccine.py`
 * Get yo ass vaccinated!